okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 }
 ```

 We can also compare custom types to their underlying type.
+However two custom types with the same underlying type cannot be compared.